Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 - A higher CFG Scale should give results closer to the prompt but with worse image quality.
 I guess around 20 should be reasonable, but it might be worth to test different values.
 - Try different sampling methods, that might also help to improve results.
 - Prompt end still works, with an End Prompt Blend Trigger Percent of 0 it can be used to add more global prompts without having to edit the multiprompt txt.
+- For abrupt scene transitions you can use the "Use strong denoising for scene transition?" option.
+Select the denoising strength you wish to use and for how many frames it should be used when a new scene starts.
+This is the opposite of what prompt mixing does and using it together will give wierd results.
+But you can use keywords to disable one and enable the other so that some scene transitions use prompt mixing and some use hard denoising.

 ## Examples for multiprompt